Cambridge Who's Who Member, Linda Pucci, Featured in Maryville, Tennessee Daily Times

 Cambridge Who’s Who recognized Hedrick for her dedication, leadership and accomplishments in medical administration.
 To read the article published about her in the Demopolis Times, visit: Hedrick Honored in Cambridge Who’s Who.

-Cambridge Who's Who
+Source: Demopolis Times, Cambridge Who’s Who

 Cambridge Who’s Who VIP member, Nancy Bauser, is a social worker and disability life coach with the NSB Group in Bloomfield Hills, Michigan.
 She has published a book entitled Acceptance Groups for Survivors: A Guide for Facilitators.
 The book is intended for use by professionals who work with survivors of traumatic brain injuries or other conditions resulting in disabilities.